astrakhantsev/astrakhantsev/_posts/2016-11-23-software-licenses.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
   <figcaption>Diagram for pragmatic choice of the most appropriate license</figcaption>
 </figure>

-**TL;DR:** if you developed a library, especially for ML/NLP, and it doesn't improve state-of-the-art by dozens of percents, then choose Apache 2.0; if it is an end-user application, choose AGPL, unless you are sure that it can be sold -- in this case, ok, keep it proprietary.

 There are many [guides](https://opensource.com/law/13/1/which-open-source-software-license-should-i-use) and even [sites](http://choosealicense.com/) to help in choosing a license for your code without understanding of these licenses.
 Obviuosly, these guide have to abstract from details in order to be comprehensible and one or two abstractions can't be well-suited for everyone.